prajwalfc/Spark-scala-template/README.md

-# Spark-scala-template
+## Spark-scala-template
 A barebone spark-scala project to get straight started upon

-Instruction for setting up project. <br/>
+# Instruction for setting up project.

-Download the project from this link.
-This is a barebone project using sbt as build tools. <br/>
+- Download the project from this link.
+This is a barebone project using sbt as build tools.
-Change the build.sbt file according to your scala version and compatible version of spark core. <br/>
+- Change the build.sbt file according to your scala version and compatible version of spark core.
-Add external library from your spark installation directory from inside the jars folder. <br/>
+- Add external library from your spark installation directory from inside the jars folder.

-P.S.
-This setup is for Linux Ubuntu <br/>
+- P.S.
+This setup is for Linux Ubuntu
-Good luck if you are windows user. <br/>
+- Good luck if you are windows user. <br/>

-For running the project as spark job: <br/>
+- For running the project as spark job:

-open a terminal window and go to diecrtory containing build.sbt <br/>
+- open a terminal window and go to diecrtory containing build.sbt
-run  sbt compile <br/>
+- run  sbt compile
-run sbt run <br/>
+- run sbt run
-run sbt package <br/>
+- run sbt package

-Now according to this set up the snapshot jar is located at<br/>
+- Now according to this set up the snapshot jar is located at<br/>
-{ProjectName}/target/scala-version.xx/sparkscala_version.xx-0.1.jar <br/>
+- {ProjectName}/target/scala-version.xx/sparkscala_version.xx-0.1.jar <br/>

 -open the terminal window <br/>
 -bin/spark-submit --class package.name.ClassName path/to/{Name of your jar}-1.0-SNAPSHOT.jar {source file} {destination}